 Many mediators talk of win-win resolution.
 Very few understand what this means.
-If you are offered dispute resolution or dispute settlement, then these processes are wholly inappropriate for issues of prejudice, discrimination, equality and diversity.
+If you are offered dispute resolution or dispute settlement, then these are not win-win processes.
+Commercial bargaining and compromise are not well matched to issues of prejudice, discrimination, equality and diversity.

 Confused and Cautious

-We want you to be informed and confident as a participant in mediation, a commissioner of services or a consumer of mediation.
-Get in touch for advice and guidance, free and confidential.
+Finding a workplace mediator with a relevant skill and experience base can be difficult.
+We want you to be informed and confident, either as a participant in mediation, a commissioner of services or a consumer of mediation.
+Get in touch for advice and guidance, free and confidential; we can point you to the right providers for your concern.
 We can provide insights, information and resources to help make safe and healthy choices.
 We now offer a range of courses on Conversations around Race and Difference as well as advice on options for individual coaching, interpersonal tensions and collaborative processes for organisational change.